-If you are using a hidden copy of the odbcinst.ini file, then you need to remove the period (.) from the start of the file name before the file becomes editable.
+If you are using a hidden copy of the odbcinst.ini file, you can remove the period (.) from the start of the file name to make the file visible while you are editing it.

 2. In the [ODBC Drivers] section, add a new entry by typing a name for the driver, an equal sign (=), and then Installed.